 Next bike bus

-We start at 8:15, congregating at the junction with Charterhall Road and Blackford Avenue.
-Following the road shown on this map – please click to see the route in detail.
+We following the road shown on this map – please click to see the route in detail.

 If your child is attending the bike bus please also attend with them, as it is important in the event of an accident or mechanical failure that someone can stop and help.

 There is no formal procedure for joining in en route, but try to find a space to filter in or start riding at the front of the bus when you see it and let the leaders catch you up and allow the existing bike bus subsume you!

 For confident parent cyclists who have children who are doing well it is really helpful to be aware that at certain points – for example the junction of South Oswald road and Oswald road, we should block the traffic and allow the children to pass safely.
 Please thank drivers who stop for us, but do not put yourself in danger if a driver becomes impatient.
 If necessary we will stop the bus to allow them past but in our experience most drivers are very happy to see the kids passing by and in general they will be delayed by no longer than a minute or so.
 We are lucky enough sometimes to have the police as you can see on this video: